erlangbureau/jamdb_oracle/README.md

 SSL
 ======
-During the authentication when downgrading an TLS connection to a transport connection we're NOT sending close alert to peer before releasing the transport socket.
+When authenticating and downgrading an TLS connection to a transport connection we're NOT sending close alert to peer before releasing the transport socket.
 See patched [ssl](https://github.com/vstavskyi/ssl) module.

 Author
 ======